-Fresh tomatoes help to bring a sense of brightness to your everyday corn in this Southern-inspired recipe.
+Creamy corn and fresh tomatoes help to bring a sense of brightness to your everyday corn in this Southern-inspired recipe.

 Meat in your vegetables is a must-have.
 And, really, who can say no to bacon on Thanksgiving?

 Sweet potatoes get a ton of love on a Southern Thanksgiving table.
-They’re candied, casseroled, and pied.
+They’re candied, casseroled and pied.
 But no holiday would be complete without the warming flavors of this dish or these other classic Thanksgiving recipes.

-More From The Daily Meal:
+More from The Daily Meal: